temporalio/documentation/docs/java-helloworld.md

 ### Workflow initiator

 There are two ways to start a Workflow, via the Temporal CLI or Temporal SDK.
 In this tutorial we will use the SDK to start the Workflow which is how most Workflows are started in live environments.
-Additionally, the call to the Temporal server can be done [synchronously or asynchronously](/docs/java-starting-workflow-executions).
-Here we do it synchronously, so you will see the start process wait for the result of the Workflow.
+Additionally, the call to the Temporal server can be made [synchronously or asynchronously](/docs/java-starting-workflow-executions).
+Here we do it synchronously, so you will see the caller wait for the result of the Workflow.

 Create InitiateHelloWorld.java and use the SDK to define the start of the Workflow: